bassjobsen/empty-bootstrap-project-gulp/README.md

-# Empty Boostrap 4 Project
+# Empty Bootstrap 4 Project

 Empty [Bootstrap 4](http://v4-alpha.getbootstrap.com/) Project.
 It includes a Sass compiler and a set of Panini HTML templates for you.
 [Panini](https://github.com/zurb/panini) is a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
 These pages can also include HTML partials, external Handlebars helpers, or external data as JSON or YAML.